-For students entering Caldwell College summer 2011 or later, 3 credits in philosophy and 3 credits in theology must be taken, with additional offerings available for meeting enriched core requirements.
+For students entering Caldwell University summer 2011 or later, 3 credits in philosophy and 3 credits in theology must be taken, with additional offerings available for meeting enriched core requirements.
 For the required credits, students must take PH 102 and TH 102.
 For these students, TH 102 serves as a prerequisite for all 200- and 300-level theology courses.

 DEGREE: Bachelor of Arts